 As the funding for the Best Foot Forward sessions in Torbay unfortunately came to an end we launched a crowdfunder in July 2018 and raised £737 to support and build these sessions further alongside the dance leader Clare Parker.

-To register your interest in these sessions please contact Clare Parker firstname.lastname@example.org
+To register your interest in Best Foot Forward please contact Dance in Devon – firstname.lastname@example.org .

 June 2017 – June 2018